DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Replacement schedules

-While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF contract payment guidance.
+While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the contract payment guidance.

-Contact ECF contract managers via email for more information on exact dates.
+Contact contract managers via email for more information on exact dates.

 #### Providers should note: